Cell Phone Recycling

 How is California doing with recycling cell phones?

-Cell phones have become a common item to most Americans.
+Cell phones have become essential technological tools to most Americans.
 Most cell phones contain toxic metals (such as lead and cadmium) that may create environmental harm when disposed of.
 These devices must be handled as a hazardous waste and not thrown away in the municipal landfill.

 To encourage the recycling of cell phones, the Legislature passed and the Governor signed The California Cell Phone Recycling Act of 2004, which requires retailers to accept all cellular phones from consumers for recycling.
 In order to determine how effective the program is, DTSC publishes the recycling rate on this page for each year.

-Phones returned for recycling (reported) 3.7 million = 21
+Phones returned for recycling (reported) 3.0 million = 13 percent recycling rate in California

 What do the numbers mean?